What is Micrometer? | How do you read a Micrometer

 Parts of Micrometer

-• Sleeve, barrel, or stock: The stationary round component with the linear scale on it, sometimes with vernier markings.
-In some instruments the scale is marked on a tight-fitting but movable cylindrical sleeve fitting over the internal fixed barrel.
-This allows zeroing to be done by slightly altering the position of the sleeve.[12][13]
+• Sleeve, barrel, or stock: This component remains stationary and displays the linear measurement scale, sometimes enhanced with vernier markings for greater precision.
+In certain designs, you’ll notice the scale marked on a snug, yet movable, cylindrical sleeve that fits over the fixed barrel.
+This arrangement allows for fine adjustments—such as zeroing the instrument—by shifting the sleeve slightly.

-• Lock nut, lock-ring, or thimble lock: The knurled component (or lever) that one can tighten to hold the spindle stationary, such as when momentarily holding a measurement.
+• Lock nut, lock-ring, or thimble lock: This refers to the knurled part (or occasionally a lever) that can be tightened to keep the spindle from moving, which is useful for temporarily holding a measurement in place.

 Types of Micrometers